cran-task-views/Survival/Survival.md

 Bayesian Models
 ===============

--   The `r pkg("bayesSurv")` package proposes an implementation of a bivariate AFT model.
 -   The package `r pkg("BMA")` computes a Bayesian model averaging for Cox proportional hazards models.
 -   `NMixMCMC` in `r pkg("mixAK")` performs an MCMC